TylerTemp/SaintsBuild/README.md

         [PostProcessBuild(1)]
         public static void OnPostGenerateGradleAndroidProject(string path)
         {
-            using AndroidAppManifestBuild androidAppManifest = new AndroidAppManifestBuild(path);
+            using AndroidManifest androidAppManifest = new AndroidManifest(path);

-            // required for android 12 if you have activity alias etc: androidAppManifest.SetApplicationAttribute("exported", "true");
+            // required for android 12 if you have activity alias etc: androidManifest.SetActivityWithLauncherIntentAttribute("exported", "true");

             androidAppManifest.SetApplicationTheme("dark");